 (1) IPO Is A Limited Offering & Enrollment Is On First-Come, First-Served Basis

-Investors need to apply for allotment of shares as early as possible before due date & time.
+It should be done within stipulated time period i.e. before due date & time.
 Generally, retail investors or traders apply for allotments by responding to media advertisements by company.

 However, if the issue is oversubscribed, you may not receive even the minimum number of shares.
 In oversubscribed issue, share allotment is usually done on a random basis through a computerized lottery system.

 Finally, investment bankers & company will allocate shares to randomly selected IPO investors.